Cyfrin/2024-06-Dussehra/README.md

 - `isAatmavan`: false         // _Aatmavan means one who is self-controlled_
 - `isSatyavaakyah`: false     // _Satyavaakyah means one who speaks the truth_

+## Roles

+Organizer - Organiser of the event and Owner of RamNFT contract

+User - User who wants to participate in the event

+Ram - The user who has selected Ram for the event

+[//]: # (contest-details-close)

+[//]: # (getting-started-open)

 # Getting Started

 ## Requirements